Win A House Sites - Stats & Success Rates

 Visit Central Italy - Not Recommended

 It's not just UK properties that are put up as prizes in these kind of competitions.
 Visit Central Italy launched their first property competition at the start of 2020 but have since added further competitions although the locations are not exclusively Italy.
 The site is run by a UK company who also list properties for sale.
 The properties that are listed as contests seem to be chosen from the for sale listings.
 Don't waste your time or money with them!

 Win Your Dream & Win A Country Home

 In many ways Win A Country Home from Mike Chatha can be credited with kicking off the Win A House sector's impressive property winning run of 2020.
 With the country in lockdown the chance of winning Shrubbery Farm in Shrewsbury proved to be tempting to entrants.
 The success of this competition sparked Chatha into running further competitions under Win A Country Home and Win Your Dream with mixed success.
 We have combined the stats for both sites.

 Total Competitions: 2 Open Competitions: x Home Winners: x Cash Winners/Closed: 2 Success Rate: 0%

 Launched in 2019 Win My Dream Home from Misuma Ltd has been set up to make entering property competitions easy plus help raise funds for Great Ormond Street Hospital Charity.
 Like Cwellyn Dream and Tramway Path it runs one house contest at a time.
-What we like about this particular site is it's transparent in respect to how much has been raised for charity and the alternative cash sum that can be won if not enough tickets are sold.
+Despite having really good transparency the company didn't manage to giveaway a house.
+Their platform is now running cash prize draws and they don't seem very successful to date.

 Total Competitions: 6 Open Competitions: x Home Winners: x Cash Winners/Closed: 6 Success Rate: 0%